 By train, you can travel via SBB (the Swiss federal train system) as far as the town of Brig, then take the Matterhorn Gotthard Bahn train to Betten.
 The Betten Talstation is where you’ll hop on a tram that’ll take you up to Aletsch Glacier.
 Those coming by train can get off right at the Betten Talstation.

 Travel Tip: Keep in mind that if you're taking the train to Betten Talstation, the cost of the train to get there is separate from the cost of the two trams you'll need to take to get from there up to Aletsch.

 2. Take the first tram from the Betten Talstation to Bettmeralp.

 Because Aletsch is at high altitude in the Bernese Alps, you’ll need to take at least two trams from Betten Talstation up to the Bettmerhorn, which is where you’ll start this Aletsch Glacier hike.

-Because it’s at high altitude in the Bernese Alps, it requires taking either multiple trams up nearly to the summit of the Bettmerhorn, or if you’re a glutton for punishment, you can opt to hike the 1800 meters (6000 feet) of elevation gain over a distance of 21 km.
-Though typically we opt to hike rather than take trams, this is one time where I’d actually recommend taking the tram and hiking once you get to the top.
+If you’re a glutton for punishment, you can opt to hike the 1800 meters (6000 feet) of elevation gain over a distance of 21 km from the valley to the peak.
+Though we usually prefer to hike rather than take trams, this is one time where we recommend taking the tram and hiking once you get to the top.
 Hiking at the top is superb with miles of scenic trails.

-We passed the longer, final tram ride by chatting with a nice local who’d lived in the area for 40 years.
+Take the opportunity to talk to fellow passengers on the ride to the top.
+We passed the time by chatting with a nice local who’d lived in the area for 40 years.
 He was eager to identify the nearby peaks for us and offer tips on the best hiking.
 He, himself, was taking the tram up just to have lunch near the glacier.